How is my evidence verified?

 We won’t submit evidence to the royal college or faculty for assessment unless it’s been correctly verified.
 Any evidence not correctly verified will be returned to you.

-- It’s your responsibility to make sure you have all the pro-formas from your verifiers to accompany your evidence before you send this to us – if you don’t provide pro-formas in line with our guidance with your evidence, we’ll return your evidence and withdraw your application to enable you to get your evidence verified.
+It’s your responsibility to make sure you have all the pro-formas from your verifiers to accompany your evidence before you send this to us – if you don’t provide pro-formas in line with our guidance, it will be returned to you and your application may be withdrawn.

 How will my evidence be verified?

-- After we’ve completed our initial review of your evidence we’ll send your verifiers a portion of your evidence to further verify against the pro-forma you’ve provided.
+After we’ve completed reviewed all of the evidence provided for your application and you’re happy for us to send your application to the relevant Royal College or Faculty, we’ll send your verifiers a sample of your evidence to verify against the pro-forma you’ve provided.

 What happens if my evidence can’t be verified?